 Bazin, André.
 What is Cinema?
 Vols.
 1 & 2.
 Trans.
 Hugh Gray.
 Berkeley: University of California Press, 1968 & 1971 resp.

 Bordwell, David, and Kristin Thompson.
 Film Art: An Introduction.
-Reading, Mass.: Addison-Wesley, 1979.
+Reading, MA: Addison-Wesley, 1979.

 Bordwell, David, Janet Staiger, and Kristin Thompson.
 The Classical Hollywood Cinema: Film Style and Mode of Production to 1960.
 New York: Columbia University Press, 1985.